| Author: |

 he needs to run Visual Studio without the add-in (to diagnose a problem or

-similar), Visual Studio 2005 and higher allows to hold the Shift key while the
+similar), Visual Studio 2005 and 2008 (but not Visual Studio 2010) allow to hold the left Shift key while the

 IDE is loaded to not load add-ins.
-Furthermore, Visual Studio 2008 allows to use
+Furthermore, Visual Studio 2008 and higher allows to use

 the devenv.exe /SafeMode command-line switch to not load add-ins or packages (in Visual